Engagement Rate Calculator

 Platform-Specific Benchmarks

 Engagement rates vary significantly across platforms due to different algorithms, content formats, and user behaviors.
-TikTok typically has the highest engagement rates because of its discovery-based algorithm, while Twitter/X tends to have the lowest.
+TikTok typically has the highest engagement rates because of its discovery-based algorithm, while X / Twitter tends to have the lowest.
+Use these ranges as illustrative planning guides and compare them against your own platform analytics for the most reliable context.

 Platform